fusepoolP3/p3-wp1-deliverables/d11-deliverable.md

 *Strada del Vino* in PAT and RET just contain of and show a small subset of this data.
 Not all information might be available as of now but this is mainly related to the fact that it is just too much work to create a proprietary application for each region.
 Linked Data can change this as every region would use the same schemas for describing the data and an application developer could easily add new regions which provide the necessary data sets.
 It would also motivate wineyards to provide more information about themselves to get better visibility in the application and thus generate more revenue.

-### Fusepool P3 Release Planning
+### Fusepool P3 Development Roadmap

+Fusepool P3 aims at bringing the presented use-cases into the reality.
+To do this we need to make sure that the platform provides the necessary features and usability so that PAT, RET and other stakeholders can use the Fusepool P3 platform in their environment.

-Fusepool P3 is using a development model which is oriented at the Scrum[^scrum] methodology.
+To get there, Fusepool P3 is using an agile development model which is oriented at the Scrum[^scrum] methodology.
 A rough development roadmap was presented and agreed on at the Salzburg project meetup in May 2014.
-The roadmap is based on The Go Product Roadmap[^goroadmap] and defines the following milestones:
+The roadmap is based on The Go Product Roadmap[^goroadmap] and defines the following milestones.

+The roadmap is permanent work in progress and gets updated accordingly.
+Based on WP1 requirements outlined in this document, the WP1 team fills the Fusepool P3 Jira Backlog[^p3jira] with user stories and defines Scrum sprints with the developers.

 #### Bootstrap!